 Pass the pasta, don’t pass on the pasta

 So, if you love pasta, you can now enjoy it guilt-free!
-But that doesn’t necessarily mean slathering it with thick, creamy Alfredo sauce, which is very high in saturated fats or going crazy on the super cheesy lasagna.
-Marinara sauce is a better option and if you want to really boost nutrients, a homemade pesto would be your best choice.
+However, that doesn’t necessarily mean slathering it with thick, creamy Alfredo sauce, which is high in saturated fats, or going overboard with the super cheesy lasagna.
+Marinara sauce is a better option, and if you want to really boost nutrients, a homemade pesto would be your best choice.

-She recommends thinking of pasta as a canvas to which you can add almost any nutrient-dense, fiber-rich food you and your family like to create memorable and delicious meals.
+She recommends thinking of pasta as a canvas to which you can add almost any nutrient-dense, fiber-rich food that you and your family enjoy, creating memorable and delicious meals.

 And don’t forget…

-If you want to pack even more nutrients into your pasta-based meals, skip the refined white pasta options and go for a whole grain pasta or one made from lentils, which are packed with fiber.
+If you want to pack even more nutrients into your pasta-based meals, skip the refined white pasta options and opt for a whole-grain pasta or one made from lentils, which are rich in fiber.

 Sources: